-Chapter Policy Number Policy Name 2016 LD Policies Impact on Health Changes made to the 2016 Draft Policy (if needed) related to Health and Wellbeing Justification for changes (if made) 2018/19 LP Policies Changes Made Focused Changes NE02 Recreational Disturbance and Mitigation Strategy (RAMS) N/A (++) No changes made (++) NE03 Trees, Woodlands, Hedgerows N/A This policy has been created to merge the previous 2016 LDP policies Landscape Protection and Woodlands, and Wildlife and Nature Conservation (++) No changes made (++) N/A Wildlife and Nature Conservation (++) This policy has been renamed / added into a new policy named Trees, Woodlands, Headerows.
-N/A N/A
+Chapter Policy Number Policy Name 2016 LD Policie s Impact on Health Changes made to the 2016 Draft Policy (if needed) related to Health and Wellbeing Justification for changes (if made) 2018/1 9 LP Policies NE01 Protecting and Enhancing the Natural Environment N/A (+) Natural Environment NE02 Recreational Disturbance and Mitigation Strategy (RAMS) N/A (++) NE03 Trees, Woodlands, Hedgerows N/A This policy has been created to merge the previous 2016 LDP policies Landscape Protection and Woodlands, and Wildlife and Nature Conservation (++) N/A Wildlife and Nature Conservation (++) This policy has been renamed / added into a new policy named Trees, Woodlands, Headerows.
+N/A N/A Landscape Protection and Woodland Management (+) This policy has been renamed / added into a new policy named Trees, Woodlands, Headerows.
+N/A